yavnikDds/odoo-practice/odoo.notes/odoo.module.md

 tips -
     - implemented the instruction without the reading whole thing, which lead to an error that i had to resolve mannually. so from now on read the whole thing, try to quickly understand it,apply it, if error comes up reread the whole thing, and after resolving the error and successfully running the program review every single thing in just few minutes
+    - in python, object is same as a record in database,--data-- attribute is same as a field (column in database), --behavior-- functions are same as a methods